 Call tracking shouldn’t take the place of your existing analytics platform, it should enhance it.
-Many call tracking platforms integrate with programs you regularly rely on such as Google Ads (formerly AdWords) and Analytics, HubSpot, KISSmetrics and more, giving you a full picture of your marketing ROI.
+Many call tracking platforms integrate with programs you regularly rely on such as Google Ads and Analytics, HubSpot, KISSmetrics and more, giving you a full picture of your marketing ROI.

 Advanced call tracking features

 On top of these standard features, some call tracking providers include additional features that can take your business to the next level.

 If you don’t have time to listen to your call recordings, call transcription is for you.
 This feature will intelligently transcribe your call recordings for at-a-glance insight into your conversations.
 CallRail Transcription tool, allows you to view the transcription with speaker-organized text — similarly to how you view instant messages.
 You can use these insights to inform landing pages, lead scoring, and more.